tudormatei/jarvis-local/README.md

 # JARVIS Local Assistant

-**JARVIS Local** is a modular, privacy-focused voice/text assistant that runs entirely on your machine.
+**JARVIS Local** is a modular, privacy-focused voice/text assistant inspired by the iconic Iron Man AI that runs entirely on your machine.
 It combines local Large Language Model (LLM) inference, high-quality Text-to-Speech (TTS), and fast Speech-to-Text (STT) for a seamless conversational AI experience—no cloud required.

 [![JARVIS](docs/ui.gif)](docs/ui.gif)

-## TODO:

-- Fix packaging to exe make it work
-- Ensure gracefully quitting everything closing all threads and all connections

 ## Features